 Figure 4: Evolution of Health Insurance Sales Roles

 AGI determined that the critical upgrades centered on industry knowledge, ecosystem leverage, sales pursuit, and planning and organization.
 For broker-focused hunting roles, for example, sellers had great health insurance industry knowledge but had limited knowledge of key market trends, member dynamics and pricing strategies.
 As a result, these sellers could not appropriately articulate the company’s brand promise or competitively position its suite of offerings with a compelling value proposition, i.e., they couldn’t overcome the gravitational pull of “low price.”

 After making key training investments in industry knowledge and other key topics (e.g., how to leverage partners, value-/solution-selling and strategic account management), this carrier’s market share erosion gradually ceased.
 In fact, brokers with large books actually started increasing this carrier’s share of their book.
 They recognized both the value of the solutions and a more coherent and focused sales methodology.

 In summary, external factors outside of Sales’ control can create revenue challenges.
 The key is to diagnose the problem and provide your sales team the competitive advantage needed to capture market share.
 By using the Revenue Growth Model™, AGI strategically solved each client’s unique challenges, and thus provided an excellent return on sales investment.

 If you are interested in learning more about AGI’s approach to resolving unique health insurance issues with a robust focus on revenue growth, please visit our Health Insurance practice to contact us.

-Read more about AGI’s proprietary Revenue Growth Model™.
+Read more about Alexander Group’s Revenue Growth Model™.